Crochet braids

 Crochet braids, also known as latch hook braids, are techniques for braiding hair that involve crocheting synthetic hair extensions to a person's natural hair with a latch hook or crochet hook.
 While crochet braids are a hybrid of traditional braids, they're considered to be more similar to weaves.
 This method is associated with African hair styles.
 Known as a protective style, the technique can assist with hair growth if cared for properly.
 Crochet braids can be worn straight, curly, twisted, or braided.

 Description

 Installation

 The natural hair can be twisted or braided, but is most commonly styled into cornrows before affixing the synthetic hair.
 Using a latch hook or crochet hook, the synthetic hair (in the form of loose bulk or braiding hair) is then attached.
 Parts of the hair extensions are grabbed by the hook and pulled through the underside of each cornrow, working from the front of the hair to the back at a 90 degree angle.
 This process can take up to 4-6 hours.
 Popular methods include traditional, individuals, and invisible knot method.

-Care should be taken when installing crochet braids.
-The natural hair should not be braided too tightly and neither should the knots used to secure the synthetic hair be too tight.
-Tightly braided styles have been known to cause a traction alopecia, which can lead to permanent hair loss.